michalmarczyk/adqc/IDEAS.markdown

 1. Consider providing something like `clojure.core/empty` (in the form of a protocol) to help when doing tree rotations.

+2. Zippers might be useful for implementing doubly-linked trees for consumption from Java if the actual uk.org.ogsadai...Operators etc. are objects wrapping a zipper on an underlying Clojure tree-like structure.
+Most operations would just delegate to the current node, while .getParent would take advantage of the zipper op.

 ## Misc. ideas / open questions

 1. How about asking the source for *ordered* output *always*?